 I thought I was ready for my visit to Savannah.

-In this post, we will talk about many interesting (and some disturbing) facts about Savannah.
-All those things that make Savannah the city, it is today.
+In this post, we will discuss many interesting (and some disturbing) facts about Savannah—all those things that make Savannah the city it is today.

 Also Read